 Winter, in Traditional Chinese Medicine, is associated with the kidneys which hold our body’s most basic and fundamental energy.
-This energy also is affected by our genetics and our lifestyle choices impacting our aging process.
-When we are out of sync with the natural patterns of winter it can impact the kidney energy in Chinese medicine, creating low back pain, knee pain, fatigue, vertigo, erectile dysfunction, low libido, hypertension, tinnitus, anxiety and excessive fear to name a few.
+This energy is affected also by our genetics and our lifestyle choices impacting our aging process.
+When we’re out of sync with the natural patterns of winter it can impact the kidney energy in Chinese medicine, creating low back pain, knee pain, fatigue, vertigo, erectile dysfunction, low libido, hypertension, tinnitus, anxiety and excessive fear to name a few.

 Be mindful of getting more rest, try going to bed a little earlier and sleep in a little longer.